4l3b/WorkTrack_pwa/README.md

 Keep track of your work sessions.
 Here's how it works.

 WORK TIME:
-Enter the length of the work session.
+Enter the length of your work session.
 Tap the button to insert a default value of 8 hours.

 CLOCK IN:
 Enter the clock in time.
 Tap the button to insert the current time.